Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 \begin{thm}[{Theorems \ref{thm:MCGArb} and \ref{thm:MCGROU}}] Let $\CS$ be a decorated connected surface of genus one without marked points and with non-generic cohomology class $\coh$.
 The mapping class group action of $SL(2, \Z)$ on $\TQFT_{\catq}(\CS)$ admits an explicit description which, in particular, shows that the Dehn twist acts with infinite order. \end{thm}

-Mapping class group actions similar to those of Theorem \ref{thm:MCGROUIntro} for arbitrary $q$ are obtained using the representation theory of $\Uqsl$ in \cite{BCGP}.
+Mapping class group actions with properties similar to those of Theorem \ref{thm:MCGROUIntro} for arbitrary $q$ are obtained using the representation theory of $\Uqsl$ at a root of unity in \cite{BCGP}.

-For a given $q$, the theories $\TQFT_{\catq}$ and $\TQFT_{\catInt}$ are closely related. \emph{A priori}, the significant difference in the gradings of these categories- the grading group for $\catInt$ is significantly smaller than that of $\catq$- could lead to significant differences in $\TQFT_{\catq}$ and $\TQFT_{\catInt}$.
+For a given $q$, the theories $\TQFT_{\catq}$ and $\TQFT_{\catInt}$ are closely related. \emph{A priori}, the significant difference in the gradings of these categories- the grading group for $\catInt$ is much smaller than that of $\catq$- could lead to significant differences in $\TQFT_{\catq}$ and $\TQFT_{\catInt}$.
 However, the constraints on the $\Zt$-support of $\TQFT_{\catq}$, as in Theorem \ref{cor:stateBasisIntro}, show that this is not the case.
-In particular, Theorems \ref{thm:verlindeIntro}, \ref{cor:stateBasisIntro} and \ref{thm:MCGROUIntro} hold for $\catInt$, with essentially the same proofs.
-Moreover, in all cases, $\TQFT_{\catq}$ and $\TQFT_{\catInt}$ are closely related to the multivariable Alexander polynomial, as we discuss in Section \ref{sec:alexPoly}.
+In particular, Theorems \ref{thm:verlindeIntro}, \ref{cor:stateBasisIntro} and \ref{thm:MCGROUIntro} hold for the relative modular categories $\catInt$, with essentially the same proofs.